 Phone, Tablet, Computer, TV

-Hami Video's ELTA Sports channel pages say they support mobile, tablet, computer and TV viewing.
+Hami Video's ELTA Sports channel pages say they support phone, tablet, computer and TV viewing, and Hami's FAQ documents a dedicated TV app setup.

 What is Hami Video and Where is it Available